xster/flutter-wiki/Issue-hygiene.md

 ### Near-term Goals

-This special milestone is used as a stepping stone from Goals to a specific month.
+This special milestone is sometimes used as a stepping stone from Goals to a specific month.
 A subteam will triage bugs in the Goals milestone, determine that they should work a specific subset of issues, and put them in Near-term Goals.
 Then, later, when they are scheduling work, they will move bugs from Near-term Goals to a specific month, and assign a specific engineer.